Part II · The Personal Scale · What am I? How should I live?

 A Worked Case: Palliative Sedation

-If the patient has expressed a preference for lucid awareness even amid pain: the framework recommends lighter sedation with adequate pain management, because all three priority levels converge (the family’s lucidity is restored by honest self-examination, connection is preserved, and the patient’s expressed valuation of experience is honored).
-Deep sedation in this case would likely reflect the family’s residual obscuration, not the patient’s wishes.
+If the patient has expressed a preference for lucid awareness even amid pain: the framework recommends lighter sedation with adequate pain management, because lucidity, connection, and the patient’s expressed valuation converge.
+Deep sedation would likely reflect the family’s residual obscuration rather than the patient’s wishes.

-If the patient has expressed a preference for relief over awareness: the framework recommends honoring that preference through deeper sedation, because the Experience Question (priority 3) aligns with the patient’s own lucid assessment, and overriding a lucid preference in order to preserve the family’s connection would itself be a form of obscuration (prioritizing the family’s relational need over the patient’s experiential autonomy).
+If the patient has expressed a preference for relief over awareness: the framework recommends honoring that preference through deeper sedation.
+Overriding a lucid preference to preserve the family’s connection would prioritize the family’s relational need over the patient’s experiential autonomy.

 If the patient cannot express a preference: the Lucidity Question becomes decisive.
 The family must ask, with maximal honesty, whether their choice is driven by what serves the patient or by what relieves their own suffering.
 If they cannot answer this question lucidly, they should seek counsel from someone outside the affective vortex of the situation before deciding.

-This is not an algorithm.
-But it is more than “be wise.”
-It is a structured adjudication that produces different, defensible recommendations depending on the specific configuration of lucidity, connection, and experience.
-Consequentialism cannot distinguish lucid compassion from obscured self-comfort (both yield the same utility profile).
-Deontology cannot rank relational presence against experiential autonomy (both are duties).
-The Lucidity Test, via EP1’s diagnostic vocabulary and the Priority Guide’s ordering, does both.
+This is not an algorithm, but it is more than “be wise.”
+It produces different, defensible recommendations according to lucidity, connection, and experience.
+Consequentialism struggles to distinguish lucid compassion from obscured self-comfort; deontology struggles to rank relational presence against experiential autonomy.
+The Lucidity Test does both through EP1’s diagnostic vocabulary and the Priority Guide’s order.

 Summary